 Aeronext was founded on Apr.
-11, 2017 by Director & CTO is Yoichi Suzuki with the head office located in Tokyo, Japan.
+11, 2017 by Director & CTO Yoichi Suzuki with the head office located in Tokyo, Japan.
 Its CEO is Keisuke Toji.
 As of Dec.
 2019, the company is reporting on their website they have $153,400,000 million JPY ($1.4 million USD) in capital.
 The company is a manufacturer of small drones, has drone consulting services, and is a research and development company of small drones and passenger drones.

-An October 14, 2019 Facebook Fan Page post, Aeronext announced the creation of their “Flying Gondola” passenger hybrid-electric vertical take-off and landing (VTOL) aircraft.
+On an October 14, 2019 Facebook Fan Page post, Aeronext announced the creation of their “Flying Gondola” passenger hybrid-electric vertical take-off and landing (VTOL) aircraft.
 Their new VTOL aircraft is designed for safety and comfort.
 The company's current aircraft holds one (1) passenger but their next model will hold at least four (4) passengers.

 The company has built a 1/3rd sub-scale prototype with a width of 1,380 mm (4-1/2 ft), length 1,400 mm (4 ft, 7 in), height 700 mm (2 ft 3.6 in).
 This prototype has flown in 2019.